 Benefits of full practice authority

 While the debate presses on and some states continue to review their scope of practice legislation, full practice authority offers benefits that must be considered:

 - Patients are able to pay less when NPs practice independently.

 - Patients are able to access care in rural or underserved areas.

 - Patients can receive care from NPs that is comparable to that delivered by physicians.

 - NPs have the freedom to practice independently, which is far more time efficient for providers and patients alike, as NPs no longer will have to wait for directions or approval from a supervising physician.

 Consider Bradley University

-With 22 states and the District of Columbia allowing NPs full practice authority, now could be the time to transition your career.
+With many allowing NPs full practice authority, now could be the time to transition your career.
 The first step begins with an application to Bradley University’s online MSN – Family Nurse Practitioner program.